 How can I apply?

-Rather than apply directly, all candidates must be nominated by their music college Principal.
-Application forms are sent directly to UK music colleges annually in March, which they will then invite students to complete.
-If you are an eligible instrumentalist, we recommend you talk to your Head of Faculty or the designated member of staff collating the applications.
+Rather than apply directly, all candidates must be nominated by their music college.
+Application forms are sent directly to UK music colleges annually in January, which they will then invite students to complete.
+If you are an eligible candidate, we recommend you talk to your Head of Faculty or the designated member of staff collating the applications.
 The closing date to apply is 11am on Friday 31 March 2023.

-If you teach or work at a music college and would like to know who the representative at your organisation is who generally coordinates applications on behalf of the Principal, we can let you know if you get in touch with us.
+If you teach or work at a music college and would like to know who the representative at your organisation is who generally coordinates applications on behalf of your music college, we can let you know if you get in touch with us.

-Every year, the Instrument Purchase Scheme remains our most over-subscribed fund.
+Every year, the Instrument Purchase Grants remain our most over-subscribed fund.
 We would dearly like to help more young people acquire the instrument they really need to progress.
 If you would like to help us to help more young musicians, please contact us or find out more about supporting the RPS here.